wilfred05777/todo-app-01-20-23/README.md

 - express: web application framework for node.js
 - mongoose: It is needed to define the database schema and connecting to mongoDB
 - concurrently: Run multiple commands concurrently in package.json
+- mongodb: command installs MongoDB database driver that allows your Node.js applications to connect to the database and work with data.

 <hr>
 After installing the dependencies the package.json folder should look as follows.